ICRAR/daliuge/docs/managers.rst

 Sessions
 ^^^^^^^^

-The DROP Managers' work is to manage and execution physical graphs.
-Because one more than one physical graph can potentially be deployed in the system, DROP Managers support the concept of a *Session*.
-Sessions represent a physical graph execution, and are completely isolated from one another.
+The DROP Managers' work is to manage and execute physical graphs.
+Because more than one physical graph can potentially be deployed in the system, DROP Managers introduce the concept of a *Session*.
+Sessions represent a physical graph execution, which are completely isolated from one another.
 This has two main
 consequences:

 * Submitting the same physical graph to a DROP Manager will create two different